 As you'll see in Overlord's video below though, the frame time analysis is still inconclusive.
 In examples like Sherlock Holmes we can see the max frame time is actually lower with Denuvo enabled.
 It's the same story with Mad Max, but in another test, Agents of Mayhem has a lower max frame time without Denuvo.

 During the video, there’s also a reference to an article here on GD benchmarking Doom both with and without Denuvo.
 As Overlord says, it’s an imperfect art when the game was benchmarked eight months apart, but you can see the full article for yourself here.

 Okay, so it feels as if we're still no closer to answering the question once and for all of whether Denuvo affects frame rates in PC games.
-The statistics tell us there is the smallest of dips, although it's practical imperceptible.
+The statistics tell us there is the smallest of dips, although it's practically imperceptible.

 What are your thoughts?
-Are you convinced Denuvo is reponsible for poor performance during your gaming sessions?
+Are you convinced Denuvo is responsible for poor performance during your gaming sessions?
 Or is it an easy scapegoat when poor performance may be the result of the game itself?
 Let us know what you think below!